 The European Banking Authority (EBA) published today its final Guidelines clarifying the requirements that the data inputs used to determine the scenarios of future shocks applied to modellable risk factors should meet.
 The Guidelines, which are part of the deliverables included in the roadmap for the new market and counterparty credit risk approaches, will be applicable from 1 January 2022.

-Institutions using the IMA to compute own funds requirements for market risk are required to compute the expected shortfall (ES) risk measure for those risk factors for which a sufficient amount of verifiable prices is available (modellable risk factors).
-The Guidelines clarify the conditions to be met by the data related to modellable risk factors, which institutions should use in their ES calculations.
+Institutions using the alternative Internal Model Approach (IMA) for market risk are required to compute the expected shortfall (ES) risk measure for their modellable risk factors, i.e. for those risk factors for which a sufficient amount of verifiable prices is available.
+These Guidelines clarify the conditions that the data inputs related to modellable risk factors should meet for their use in the ES calculations.

-These Guidelines have been developed according to Article 325bh(3) of Regulation (EU) No 575/2013 (CRR), which mandates the EBA to “issue guidelines specifying criteria for the use of data inputs in the risk-measurement model referred to in Article 325bc”.
+These Guidelines have been developed according to Article 325bh(3) of Regulation (EU) No 575/2013 (CRR), which mandates the EBA to issue guidelines specifying criteria for the use of data inputs in the risk-measurement model referred to in Article 325bc.

 In August 2020, the EBA published a Consultation Paper on which these Guidelines are based.
 During the consultation period, the EBA received feedback from stakeholders, which led to amendments being introduced to clarify some specific provisions.